JasonGreich/Cyber-Avalanche/README.md

 <!-- Unit Testing -->
 <img src="./readme/title9.svg"/>

-###  Precision in Development: Harnessing the Power of Unit Testing:
+### Precision in Development: Harnessing the Power of Validation:

-- This project employs rigorous unit testing methodologies to ensure the reliability and accuracy of code components.
-By systematically evaluating individual units of the software, we guarantee a robust foundation, identifying and addressing potential issues early in the development process.
+- This project employs rigorous validation checks in SQL to ensure data consistency between the staging area and the data warehouse.
+By validating that data loaded into the warehouse matches the source datasets, we ensure accuracy and integrity throughout the ETL (Extract, Transform, Load) pipeline.
+These validation steps are critical in maintaining the quality of analysis on cyber attacks data, ensuring that all insights and predictions are based on reliable and accurate data.

 <br><br>